 "A wilderness, in contrast with areas where man and his works dominate the landscape, is an area where the earth and its community of life are untrammeled, where man is a visitor who does not remain"

 We will do all our living, shooting, processing, and watching off-trail in the high mountains.
 We will be immersed in our subject, the wild outdoors.
 We will practice zero-emissions techniques, carrying out any chemistry that is left over, leaving, in the words of John Muir, only footprints -- and trying not to leave many of those!
 Our goal will be the exploration of our relationship to a wild landscape, both as people and as filmmakers, and through film make these insights visible to others.
-We will shoot by day, and process, print, and project (yes, project!) by night, all in a truly wild location several days walk from the nearest road.
-We will carry all our equipment on our backs -- equipment which has been pared down and made light-weight, improved for every trip since we first went in 2008.
+We will shoot by day, and process, print, and project (yes, project!) by night, all in a truly wild location.
+We will carry all our equipment on our backs, equipment which has been pared down and made light-weight, improved for every trip since we first went in 2008.
 This year, the significant addition is a darkroom tent, which will allow us to process film in the daytime and continue working even in adverse weather.

-This will be an unforgetable experience, and is limited to six participants.
+This will be an unforgettable experience, and is limited to eight participants.

 Guide Robert Schaller, in addition to providing the filmmaking expertise, is an experienced climber, backcountry traveller, and wilderness guide who has been visiting remote areas since he was six weeks old.
-He holds an industry-standard Wilderness First Responder certifiction from the Willderness Medical Institute (a part of NOLS), as well as a HAM radio operator's lisence and equipment for emergency communications.
-Gourmet vegetarian food is provided (arranged by our guiding chef extrordinaire, Cynthia Sliker).
+He holds an industry-standard Wilderness First Responder certification from the Willderness Medical Institute (a part of NOLS), as well as a HAM radio operator's license and equipment for emergency communications.
+Gourmet vegetarian food is provided (arranged by our guiding chef extraordinaire, Cynthia Sliker).